timtomov/timtomov.github.io/content/projects/scene-nvs/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Scene Novel View Synthesis'
+  caption: 'Novel View Synthesis for Scenes in the Wild'
   focal_point: 'Smart'
   preview_only: false